 - Juice of 1 lemon

-While salmon is grilling, place remaining sauce in a small pot or sauce pan over medium-high heat.
+While salmon is grilling, place remaining sauce in a small pot or saucepan over medium-high heat.
 Bring to a boil, then reduce to a simmer.
 Add the cornstarch dissolved in water and stir until sauce thickens.
 Remove from heat.
-(Note: if your lemongrass is minced by hand, you may want to boil it longer in order to soften it)
+If your lemongrass is minced by hand, you may want to boil it longer in order to soften it.

 Taste-test the sauce, adding more lemon if it's too sweet for your taste, or more honey if you prefer it sweeter.
 You can also add more coconut for a milder, richer flavor.
 If desired, add more chili for a spicier sauce.

-Grilling Tips: If your salmon is fresh and/or very delicate, either use an oiled fish cage or place a piece of banana leaf over your grill.
+- If your salmon is fresh and/or very delicate, either use an oiled fish cage or place a piece of banana leaf over your grill.
 Cook the fish right on the leaf (instead of tin foil).
 The leaf will turn fragrant and will brown as you cook.
-For more on cooking with banana leaf, see: How to Cook with Banana Leaf.